simonccc/Opensearch-PA-Graphite/README.md

-# Opendistro for Elasticsearch Performance analyzer output to Graphite
+# ODFES Performance analyzer output to Graphite

-This library provides a main.py script that collects some of the metrics surfaced by Performance Analyzer.
+Provides a main.py script that collects some of the metrics exported Performance Analyzer.

 It pushes those metrics to Graphite for visualiation with eg Grafana.